Pink Friday Tour: Background and development

 While promoting her second album in the UK, Minaj revealed tour dates for major cities in England.
-The singer officially announced the tour via Twitter on May 1, 2012—showcasing the stage resembling Barbie Dreamhouse.
-Minaj stated that she will play radio and outdoor festivals in conduction with arenas and theatres.
-She also mentions the tour will have an "intimate yet big" feel.
-Laurieann Gibson will serve as creative director and choreographer for the tour.
-Gibson stated "Nicki Minaj was so much fun for me, and it was like a real breath of fresh air, and musically, to get back to the rap game, to see a female MC dominate the pop charts, this, historically, for me, I feel a bit of responsibility", in a MTV interview.
+Minaj officially announced the tour via Twitter on May 1, 2012.
+She also mentioned that the tour would have an "intimate yet big" feel.

+Laurieann Gibson served as creative director and choreographer for the tour, and stated; "Nicki Minaj was so much fun for me, and it was like a real breath of fresh air, and musically, to get back to the rap game, to see a female MC dominate the pop charts, this, historically, for me, I feel a bit of responsibility", in a MTV interview.